 Rinse the Rajma beans for a couple of times under running water and soak the Rajma beans in enough water overnight.
 Drain the soaked Rajma and put it in the pressure cooker.
 Let the whistle blow at least 6-7 times and the switch it off.

 Once the pressure goes down on its own, open the lid and check the beans.
 The Rajma has to be cooked completely.
 Pop a bean in your mouth and check if it is done or not.

 In a pan, heat the oil and add the ginger garlic paste and sauté then add the onion and the Kasuri methi.
 Saute till the onion gets a nice rich golden hue.
 If the masala is not done properly then your gravy will give a raw taste.

-If you have never had this Easy cooking Idea For Singles #58-Rajma-Chawal, then do try it out!
+If you have never had this Rajma-Chawal, then do try it out!